 Cycling Jackets

-Usually the garment you will wear as your outer layer, a winter cycling jacket will keep your upper body warm and will keep the worst of the rain off of you if the heavens open.
-Many people are not aware that there is a great deal of technology in cycling clothing and with winter cycling jackets, the more you invest, the more windproof, waterproof and breathable these jackets are and the more comfortable you will be.
+Usually the garment you will wear as your outer layer, a winter cycling jacket will keep your body heat in and will keep the worst of the rain off of you if the heavens open.
+Not all cycling garments are made equal and there is a great deal of technology in cycling clothing and with winter cycling jackets - the more you invest, the more windproof, waterproof and breathable these jackets are and the more comfortable you will be.
+A thermal cycling jersey can provide excellent warmth when the temperature drops and provide great breathability due to being water resistant and not a full waterproof jacket.

-Breathability is a huge factor in these jackets as this prevents you being drenched in sweat after your ride.
-The more expensive jackets will generally also last a lot longer than the cheaper counterparts saving money and waste in the long run.
+Breathability is a huge factor in these winter cycling jackets as this prevents you being drenched in sweat after your ride.
+The best winter cycling jackets will generally also last a lot longer than the cheaper counterparts saving money and waste in the long run.

 Endura Hummvee Waterproof Jacket

-This is a jacket that won’t break the bank but still has all the features you’d want from a trail or a commuter jacket: Fully waterproof, breathable taped construction, underarm zipped vents for effective ventilation, zipped chest and rear pockets for safe storage and a soft microfibre collar for comfort and warmth.
+This is a Humvee waterproof jacket that won't break the bank but still has all the features you'd want from a trail or a commuter jacket: Fully waterproof, breathable taped construction, underarm zipped vents for effective ventilation, zipped chest and rear pockets for safe storage and a soft microfibre collar for comfort and warmth.
 High visibility also never hurts when the winter nights draw in with reflective strips.
-A great value outer layer.
+A great value outer layer that, when combined with multiple layers, will see you through the cold weather conditions.

 Endura GV500 Waterproof Jacket Exoshell 40DR

-Super lightweight, high performance packable weather protection.
+Super lightweight, high performance packable rain jacket.
 The GV500 is a perfect jacket to be used over multiple layers as it is incredibly waterproof and breathable and can be taken off and packed away if you find yourself overheating on your winter cycle.
 Nice and bright in the paprika colour way for you to be extra visible to other road users.

 Endura Women's Windchill Jacket II

 Warm, winter windproof protective softshell jacket, ideal for any type of riding.
-The first 'soft-shell' on our list which will repel light showers but will get wet in heavier downpours.
+The first softshell jacket on our list, the Endura WIndchill Jacket, will repel light showers but will get wet in heavier downpours.
 People choose a soft-shell as they tend to be very breathable and will not make you overheat.
 Another jacket that can be worn on its own or can be worn over base layers.

 Assos Mille GT Winter Jacket Evo

-Here's one for deep winter cycling - for when the temperature gets really low.
+The Mille GT is a winter cycling jacket - for when the temperature gets low.
 Worn on it's own or over a base layer, this jacket will keep you warm even when it's miserable out.
+An exceptional winter jacket that is warm and breathable.
+Cut in a relaxed road fit, this will suit a number of riders by not being a super tight fit.

 Base Layer

 A good base layer can be absolutely vital in winter cycling (or most other cycling for that matter) as they are incredible at wicking the sweat away from your body and the best ones will either keep you warm when it's cold or, amazingly, keep you cool when it heats up.
-You can view all our base layers here but we really feel that winter riding is can be drastically improved by investing in a good quality base layer.
+You can view all our base layers here but we really feel that winter riding can be drastically improved by investing in a good quality base layer to go under your mid layer or top layer.

 Legwear